gvwilson/sdxpy/src/vm/index.md

 ### Processor Design

-Some processor do have variable-length instructions, but they make the hardware more complicated and therefore slower.
+Some processors do have variable-length instructions, but they make the hardware more complicated and therefore slower.
 To decide whether these costs are worth paying, engineers rely on simulation and profiling ([%x perf %]).